 A Brief History of the Marque

-In the early 1950s, motorized bicycles and motorcycles with 98cc and 125cc engines from Sachs and JLO were offered, followed by mopeds and scooters some of which were (possibly rebadged) Motograziella machines from Italy.
+When business conditions improved after the war, in 1950 motorized bicycles and motorcycles with 98cc and 125cc engines from Sachs and JLO were offered, followed by mopeds and scooters some of which were Motograziella machines from Italy, possibly rebadged.
 In the 1960s the Piccolo folding bicycle was built.

-Founded in 1892 by Benjamin Goldberg in Siegburg, the company built sewing machines and bicycles, moving to Cologne in 1910.
-They survived the first war, hyperinflation and the Great Depression, but suffered considerably during the Nazi era due to the name Goldberg which, although a Christian name dating back to 1640, to the ignorant National Socialists "sounded" Jewish.
+Founded in 1892 by Benjamin Goldberg in Siegburg, the company built sewing machines and bicycles, moving to Ebertplatz (near Cologne) in 1910.
+They survived the first war, hyperinflation and the Great Depression, doing quite well with a distributions network for the bicycle.
+The firm suffered considerably during the Nazi era due to the name Goldberg which, although a Christian name dating back to 1640, to the ignorant National Socialists "sounded" Jewish.
 However, Goldberg survived this too, and supplied the Wehrmacht with bicycle components through the years of the second war.
-Goldberg died in 1944, the business continuing under his sons.
+Goldberg died in 1944, the business continuing under his sons until closing in 1998.

 Models included the 53I JLO and 54S Sachs.